 Designing Online Sessions

 In-person events are great avenues for relationship building, skillsharing, collaborative work and holding dedicated discussions.
-While it may not be possible to replicate all of the experiences from an in-person event in a virtual one, here are suggested formats you can adopt for your sessions in a virtual CarpentryConnect event to help your attendees engage with and benefit from one another in the sessions they sign up for: Talk Sessions We recommend running your virtual keynote, panel and other regular talk sessions in the same way that Themed Discussion sessions work in The Carpentries.
+While it may not be possible to replicate all of the experiences from an in-person event in a virtual one, here are suggested formats you can adopt for your sessions in a virtual CarpentryConnect event to help your attendees engage with and benefit from one another in the sessions they sign up for: Talk Sessions We recommend running your virtual keynote, panel and other regular talk sessions like Themed Discussion sessions work in The Carpentries.
 Here’s a guide from The Carpentries’ Handbook that you can tweak to suit your needs.

 Breakout Sessions